Profile

 Querying & Scripting Languages

-querying, scripting & advanced analytics
+querying, scripting, and advanced analytics

 PREREQUISITE